Create a CKS cluster

 * `us-east-04a-[short_name]`, such as `us-east-04a-prod` or `us-east-04a-staging`

-Next, select a Kubernetes version from a dropdown list of supported versions.
-CKS generally supports the latest three versions of Kubernetes.
+Select a Kubernetes version from the dropdown list of supported versions.
+CKS supports the latest three versions of Kubernetes.
 See [Cluster Components](/products/cks/reference/cluster-components) for more information about supported versions.

-Next, select whether you'd like your cluster to be able to access the Kubernetes API via the Internet.
+Select whether you want your cluster to access the Kubernetes API through the internet.

 {/* TK A warning/disclaimer that CKS self-service only supports public clusters.
 Customers intending to make private clusters must reach out to SA's */}